loeiten/ml_nanodegree_capstone/capstone_proposal.md

 Although interesting, trading decisions based on machine learning will be outside of scope in this project.
-Also automatic updating of the stock data will be outside the scope of this project.
+Also, automatic updating of the stock data will be outside the scope of this project.

 ### Datasets and Inputs
-_(approx. 2-3 paragraphs)_

-* (Checked) the dataset(s) and/or input(s) thoroughly described
-* (Implicitly checked) such as how they relate to the problem and why they should be used.
-* (Checked) Information such as how the dataset or input is (was) obtained
-* (Checked) characteristics of the dataset or input
-* (Checked) relevant references and citations
-* (Checked) It should be clear how the dataset(s) or input(s) will be used in the project
-* (Checked) whether their use is appropriate given the context of the problem.

 For the scope of this project, we will use daily stock data containing open, high, low, close, volume (ohlcv) together with the adjusted close for the 50 stocks with the highest weights in the S&P500 portfolio together with ^GSPC itself.

-The weights for S&P500 will has been collected from [SlickCharts](https://www.slickcharts.com/sp500) the 6th of March 2018.
+The weights for S&P500 has been collected from [SlickCharts](https://www.slickcharts.com/sp500) the 6th of March 2018.

 The daily stock data have traditionally been readily available through free